 While the government is not laying off military workers, the global elite isn't immune from the financial effects of the current pandemic.
 Many in the military may have the need for additional cash to help get them through this time period.

 The CARES Act creates temporary special rules that change the impacts of loans and withdrawals from retirement plans, including the Thrift Savings Plan (TSP).
 Even though the CARES Act changed the rules for withdrawals and loans at a high level, not all plans have adopted the new rules.
 Each retirement plan is run differently creating a confusing environment for participants.
 On May 15th, TSP has issued guidance about what is specifically available for TSP participants.
 Here’s what you need to know.

 Who Qualifies for These Provisions?

 Before we get to the changes to the loan and withdrawal rules, you need to know if you qualify for them in the first place.
-If you meet one of these following criteria, you are considered a qualified individual:
+If you meet one of the following criteria, you are considered a qualified individual:

-- You have been diagnosed with SARS-CoV-2 or with the corona virus disease 2019 COVID-19 by a test approved by the Centers of Disease Control and Prevention.
+- You have been diagnosed with SARS-CoV-2 or with the coronavirus disease 2019 COVID-19 by a test approved by the Centers of Disease Control and Prevention.